-Since 2010, Farmers' Voice Radio has broadcast trusted, vital agricultural information to over 1 million
+Since 2010, Farmers' Voice Radio has broadcast trusted, vital agricultural information to over two million

 smallholder farmers.